 The HR manager, the assistant accountant and the Tensor contact Lisa, who is now the HR Officer, were given training in the administration of their new Tensor products.
 This training took place on their site.
 Lisa described the training as “Very straightforward, with a friendly and professional trainer.”

-Daher use Tensor for attendance monitoring, managing flexi-time as well as holiday management.
+Daher uses Tensor for attendance monitoring, managing flexi-time as well as holiday management.
 Data is automatically exported to their third party payroll software.
-They also use the Tensor HR Management software and Access Control software to oversee security.
+They also use the Tensor HR management software and Access Control software to oversee security.

 Asked what she likes most about Tensor, Lisa replied that “the system management is very user-friendly.
 Even someone without a great deal of technical knowledge can navigate it successfully.”

-Daher have used the Tensor Helpdesk on a number of occasions.
-Reporting on the support they received, Lisa said, “it has greatly improved in terms of quality and speed of response ever since the Tensor systems were originally installed”.
+Daher has used the Tensor Helpdesk on a number of occasions.
+Reporting on the support they received, Lisa said, “it has greatly improved in terms of quality and speed of response ever since the Tensor systems were originally installed.”

 Lisa was complimentary about the service delivered by the Tensor Operations who undertook the physical installation of the equipment, calling it “very, very good.”

 Asked whether Daher had any plans to extend their Tensor system, Lisa said that the company is investigating two possible avenues for expansion:

 - The automated Fire Roll Call facility within Tensor.NET has the ability to produce an automatic attendance list.
 This would suit Daher’s safety requirements.
 On activation of a fire alarm panel, the system generates automated roll-call reports listing the names and departments of on-site cardholders.
 These reports are available either as print-outs or via the new Tensor Fire Roll Call mobile phone app, where fire marshals ‘check’ people off removing them in real-time from those remaining in the building.